50 Canadian Citizenship Test Questions You Need to Know in 2026

 โ

-Remembrance Day โ honouring Canadians who died in war
+Remembrance Day โ a day to honour Canadians who died in war.

 Q18: What was the Underground Railroad?